-Source : compiled from our database
+Source: compiled from our database

-In the light of the data given in the table above, we note that the number of companies having paid dividends during the study period had shown a stagnation until 2009, then it had decreased thereafter.
+In the light of the data given in the table above, we note that the number of companies having paid dividends during the study period had shown stagnation until 2009, and then it had decreased thereafter.
 This can be explained, among other things, by the overall less favorable economic activity that characterized the 2009-2011 period.
 Thus, after 2012, it experienced a constant decrease reaching 4% in 2013 and 2014.
 The total number of non-distributors of dividends fell from 4 in 2008 to 12 in 2011, then to 13 in 2016.
-One can explain the increase in the number of companies that do not distribute dividends due to the poor performance of the Moroccan stock market which is part of an unfavorable macroeconomic context.
+The increase in the number of companies that do not distribute dividends can be explained by the poor performance of the Moroccan stock market which is part of an unfavorable macroeconomic context.